johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -text-width <text>** [-font <font>] [-fontsize <fontsize>]

-Return the width of a string of text in a one of the Standard 14 fonts.
+Return the width of a string of text in a one of the standard 14 fonts.
 Used for calculations of text position (e.g right-alignment).

 **-font**